nuxeo/nuxeo-js-client/README.md

 Tests can be launched on Node.js with:

-    $ gulp test:node
+    $ yarn test:node

-For testing the browser client (tests are run on Firefox and Chrome by default):
+For testing the browser client (tests are run on Chrome by default):

-    $ gulp test:browser
+    $ yarn test:browser

 To run both Node.js and browser tests:

-    $ gulp test
+    $ yarn test

 ### Reporting Issues